censusreporter/census-api/DATA_UPDATES.md

     - ./12_download_tiger_2013.sh
     - ./13_import_tiger_2013.sh
     - psql -d census -U census -f 13_index_tiger_2015.sql
+    - psql -d census -U census -c "drop schema tiger2014 cascade" (delete the old tiger data if the live API isn't using it)
 6. Update the census-api api.py to add the new release to the `allowed_tiger` variable
 7. Update the static website redirection rules for S3 bucket `embed.censusreporter.com` to add a section for the new TIGER release.